tiprankstipranks

 Projections for new business initiatives and strategies may prove inaccurate.

 The introduction, implementation, withdrawal, success and timing of business initiatives and strategies, including, but not limited to, the opening of new banking centers or entering into new product lines, may be less successful or may be different than anticipated, which could affect our business, financial condition and the results of our operations.
 The Bank makes certain projections and develops plans and strategies for its banking and financial products.
-If we do not accurately forecast demand for our banking and financial products, it could result in us incurring significant expenses without the anticipated increases in revenue, which could result in a material effect on the Bank's business, capital, and/or results of our operations.
+If we do not accurately forecast demand for our banking and financial products or if technology conversion challenges and/or customer attrition risks delay realization of expected benefits from acquisitions or branch purchases, it could result in us incurring significant expenses without the anticipated increases in revenue, which could result in a material effect on the Bank's business, capital, and/or results of our operations.

 Accounting & Financial Operations - Risk 6